 iPhone 14 Pro: Pixel Binning could be the solution

-Pixel binning is already used on some Android phones like the Samsung Galaxy S21 Ultra.
-It combines data from multiple smaller pixels on the camera's image sensor into a "superpixel" to improve sensitivity in low light.
-Pixel binning would allow the iPhone 14 Pro models to take high-resolution 48-megapixel photos in bright light and 12-megapixel photos in low light that are still of higher quality.
-Apple is expected to announce four new iPhone models in September, including a 6.1-inch iPhone 14, a 6.7-inch iPhone 14 Max, a 6.1-inch iPhone 14 Pro and a 6.7-inch iPhone 14 Pro Max, with the latter two devices set to receive the improved camera.
+Pixel binning is already used in some Android phones, such as the Samsung Galaxy S21 Ultra.
+It combines data from multiple smaller pixels on the camera's image sensor into a single "superpixel" to improve sensitivity in low-light conditions.
+Pixel binning would allow the iPhone 14 Pro models to capture high-resolution 48-megapixel photos in bright light and 12-megapixel photos in low-light conditions, while still achieving higher quality.
+Apple is expected to announce four new iPhone models in September, including a 6.1-inch iPhone 14, a 6.7-inch iPhone 14 Max, a 6.1-inch iPhone 14 Pro, and a 6.7-inch iPhone 14 Pro Max, with the latter two expected to receive the improved camera.
 (Photo by hadrian / Bigstockphoto)